anastas/gr-cdma/README.md

 "cdma_rx_hier.grc",

+-- Reload all blocks in grc

+-- Load the application "cdma_txrx.grc" and have fun

+Experiment with manual acq/tra, auto acq/tra, changing freq and timing offset, SNR, etc

+-- Once you understand this you can also build the adaptive modulation/coding version of this app

+-- For each of the blocks listed below, open them into gnuradio-companion and compile each one (using the button in GRC that looks like a sphere and a pyramid with an arrow between them) and then reload each time (using the button that looks like a circular arrow)

 "cdma_tx_hier1.grc",

 "cdma_rx_hier1.grc"

--- Reload all blocks in grc

--- Load the application "cdma_txrx.grc" or "cdma_txrx1.grc" and have fun
+-- Load the application "cdma_txrx1.grc" and have fun

 Experiment with manual acq/tra, auto acq/tra, changing freq and timing offset, SNR, modulation/coding type, etc